Maudlin of the Well: History

-On June 20, 2008, Toby Driver published a blog post explaining that he had unreleased motW material on his mind and was considering giving community-funding a try in order to have it materialize as a free to download, digital-only release.
+On June 20, 2008, Toby Driver published a blog post, explaining that he had unreleased motW material on his mind and was considering giving community-funding a try in order to have it materialize as a free to download, digital-only release.
 Driver questioned whether this could be done considering the high cost of production and mastering and the band's relatively small following.
-A fan of the band, Etienne Dubé, later announced his project of playing online poker throughout the following month in an attempt to finance the new material.
-Dubé documented his progress on his blog, successfully raising $6000 for the project by the end of July 2008.
 On the band's MySpace page on July 27, 2008, as well as Driver's blog, it was announced that Dubé's donation allowed them to record a new full-length album, while further fan donations would be going towards hiring orchestral musicians and a possible physical release.
 According to Driver, only two songs at the time could be considered "100% old motW material", but he would work with "a dozen worthwhile fragments" and expand upon them, with the end result being, in Driver's words, "a hybrid of two different eras of my compositional mind".

 Recording for the new album started on February 10, 2009, and the album, titled Part the Second was finally released in May 2009.
 It is available for free download in various file formats (MP3, FLAC and WAV) on motW's website, torrent networks, or alternatively, it can be streamed directly from the site.
 An amalgam of many different musical styles, the new songs share an ethereal quality with previous motW recordings, but are distinctly more mellow than the group's prior releases and contain no death growls.

 The Finnish label Blood Music later ran a limited CD pressing of Part the Second, as well as further small runs of the band's previous albums, in 2012.
 The project has remained inactive since then with the exception of a reunion show in August 2015 at The Stone in New York City, announced by Greg Massi in his podcast on January 2, 2015, as part of a several day celebration of Toby Driver's career.

+In February 2026, Toby Driver announced a new album Kickstarter, in honor of their 30th anniversary.